GuangzheWen/web-softwaretools-plain/report/Background.md

 The  checklist against which we can evaluate at last.

 - [x] An interviewer with the owner to learn about his attitudes, ideas, and desires.
-- [x] Perform Focus Groups methodology to do user research and form the user stories.
+- [x] Perform Focus Groups[^2] methodology to do user research and form the user stories.
 - [x] Take the codebase of the pet store and improve pet store api in need.
 - [x] Analyze our site according to the results of user research and the interview with customers and the owner.
 - [x] Add essential new features to meet the demands from users.